zliibbe/dog-walk-planner/README.md

 ## Future Additions
 * Allow user to enter their zip code for location
 * Allow user to select starting date for display
+* Make weather recommendation logic more robust
+* Incorporate current weather for location into page display
+* Allow user to select categories (e.g. sunrise, sunset, precipitation chance) to include on My Walks page
+* Enable local storage for site so user can revisit and see their selections

 * ## Credits
 Authors: [Zach Liibbe](https://github.com/zliibbe)